catamphetamine/javascript-time-ago/README.md

 ### Approximate (time)

 `"approximate-time"` style is a legacy one that has been introduced in the early versions of this library.
-It's the same as the `"approximate"` but without the "ago" part.
+It's the same as the `"approximate"` style but without the "ago" part.

 ```js
 timeAgo.format(Date.now(), 'approximate-time')